-Real-Time Location Systems (RTLS):
+Real-Time Location Systems:

 CenTrak’s TruView™ Solution

-If a resident or staff member contracts coronavirus, would you know who they came in contact with and which portions of your community they visited?
+If a resident or staff member contracts an infectious disease, would you know who they came in contact with and which portions of your community they visited?
 Could you use help understanding how long it takes staff to deliver care and what type of care is needed for unscheduled resident emergency calls?
-Real-time location systems can help with answers to these and other care and operational challenges facing your communities, all while reducing the burden of technology use for staff.
+Real-time location systems (RTLS) can help with answers to these and other care and operational challenges facing your communities, all while reducing the burden of technology use for staff.
 Additionally, these systems enable residents and staff to call for help when needed – while reducing time spent searching for critical care equipment – by keeping track of equipment location throughout your community.